-But immigration detention can be a confusing subject, especially because what the government says it’s used for is so far from reality.
+But it’s a confusing subject, especially because what the government says it’s used for is so far from reality.
 So, what is the truth?
-We have the full scoop.
+We have the full scoop

 What is Immigration Detention?

 According to the Home Office, immigration detention is when they hold people in Immigration Removal Centres (IRCs) to facilitate their deportation.
 They claim that it is only used as a last resort, implemented immediately before a scheduled deportation.
 But the reality is that detention is used far beyond its stated purpose.
 In fact, a report from MPs on the Home Affairs Committee warned there are "serious problems" in almost every part of the detention system.